-Students then did a mini-presentation to go over their panels with the rest of the class, I gave them suggestions on things to add, like the equation for respiration and the other students took photos of each panel as a way to prepare for their final exams next week.
+Students then did a mini-presentation to go over their panels with the rest of the class.
+I gave them suggestions on things to add, like the equation for respiration.
+The other students took photos of each panel as a way to prepare for their final exams next week.
 I felt this was definitely better than me trying to review with them, as their attention level has been very low the week before the holidays.

 This is the only rubric (guidance) given to students and they were able to choose which investigation to study.

 - Title (lab you are showcasing) __1 __ 0